 - Valid travel insurance that includes health insurance

-- A valid employment contract or a promise of employment with a recognized establishment with operations within the Portuguese territory
+- Valid employment contract or a promise of employment with a recognized establishment with operations within the Portuguese territory

-- For regulated professions, proof of professional qualifications allowing you to practice in Portugal is required
+- Proof of professional qualifications allowing you to practice in Portugal

-- For non-regulated professions, a professional certificate relevant to the activity or sector specified in your employment contract
+- Professional certificate relevant to the activity or sector specified in your employment contract

 - A completed D3 Visa application form

-Once the process is completed successfully, you will be issued a visa valid for 120 days, allowing double entry into Portugal.
+3. When the application is approved, you will be issued a visa valid for 120 days, allowing double entry into Portugal.

 The Portugal D3 Visa processing time is between 30 and 60 days, which is relatively fast compared to other programs, such as the Portugal Golden Visa and the Portugal D7 Visa.

-Yes, you can apply for permanent residency after living legally in Portugal for five years.
-You must remain employed and retain employment contracts during that period and demonstrate A2-level proficiency in Portuguese.
+Yes, you can apply for permanent residency after living legally in Portugal for five years if you meet the requirements and demonstrate an A2-level proficiency in Portuguese.

 Why choose Global Citizen Solutions for your Immigration Visa?